Alpgirl/Internet-network-analysis/README.md

 We consider these the following qiestions:
 ### Network Structure:

-1. *What is the current structure of the network?*
+*What is the current structure of the network?*
 - Is the network/graph directed or undirected?
 - How many edges are in the network?
 - Degree, edge distribution
 - Is the graph sparse or dense?
 Define sparse and why you chose this definition
 - What is the average degree, nth moment, standard deviation in the network?
 - Does your network have cycles?
 Self-loops?
 - Weighted or non-weighted?
 - How many isolated components are there?
 - plot/visualize network
-	- Graph properties (diameter, raduis, average distance, no of connected components, size of largest cluster, connectivity, clustering coefficient...)
+- Graph properties (diameter, raduis, average distance, no of connected components, size of largest cluster, connectivity, clustering coefficient)

 ### Network Comparison to other networks(Erdos-Renyi, Scalar Free):

-1. *Any similarities/differences between this network and other networks*
+*Any similarities/differences between this network and other networks*
 - Critical exponent/phase transition?
 - What are the possible mechanisms of network formation?
-	- use formulas from lecture for comparison e.g Lecture 3 pg 53 (Lecture 3 in general)